TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 #RELATIVE:0
 ```

 This value defaults to 0 if it is not added to the header part of the chart. _Project OutFox_ does not support this value, as it was used some time ago as an alternative method of charting.
 What this command does is it makes each line set _relative_ to itself.
-The _timestamp_ is reset to 0 for each line.
+The _timestamp_ (Column 2) is reset to 0 for each line.
 The engine would need to keep a 'running tally' of the beats/time separately in this mode.
 We have spoken to a few people in regards to supporting this value, but most say it is deprecated/legacy and it is not used often enough to warrant adding the code for it.

 If the demand is there, we can look at supporting it, but for the first instance, we will not.